konstantinosmpouros/Algorithms_and_Data_Structures/Lance Williams (Hierarchical Clustering)/README.md

 [99999, 99999, 99999, 99999, 99999, 99999, 99999, 99999, 99999, 99999]<br>

-At the beginning we will update this table by putting in each position the correct distance which at the beginning will be the difference of the numbers that each cluster has but in the position that marks the distance between a cluster and itself we will leave it at 99999.
-That is, having this the table:<br>
+Then we will update this table by putting in each cell the distance between the row number and the col number, which will be the difference of the numbers that each cluster has.
+But in the position that marks the distance between a cluster with itself we will leave it at 99999.
+Resulting with the following updated table:<br>

 [99999, 1.0, 3.0, 5.0, 6.0, 9.0, 11.0, 18.0, 19.0, 24.0]<br>
 [1.0, 99999, 2.0, 4.0, 5.0, 8.0, 10.0, 17.0, 18.0, 23.0]<br>